workalendar/workalendar/CONTRIBUTING.rst

     item being a date object (in the Python ``datetime.date`` sense) and the second one is the label string.

-Add you calendar to the global register
+Add you calendar to the global registry
 #######################################

-If you're adding a Country calendar that has an ISO code, you may want to add it to our global register.
+If you're adding a Country calendar that has an ISO code, you may want to add it to our global registry.

-Workalendar is providing a register that you can use to query and fetch calendar based on their ISO code.
+Workalendar is providing a registry that you can use to query and fetch calendar based on their ISO code.
 For the current example, let's pretend that the Zhraa Kingdom ISO code is ``ZK``.